Square Terminal Troubleshooting

 There are basic checks you can do for issues you may encounter with Square Terminal.

 Walk through the following before going through issue-specific troubleshooting steps:

-Make sure your device is fully charged.
-Double check the battery symbol in the upper right-hand corner to see your battery level.
-You can fully charge your Square Terminal in under 5 hours.
+Make sure your Square Terminal is fully charged.
+Double-check the battery symbol in the upper right-hand corner to see your battery level.
+You can fully charge your Square Terminal in under five hours.